 Integrate Third-Party Applications

-RPA bots function as a middleman between disparate third-party tools, allowing data to be shared and processed without the need for human interaction.
+RPA bots function as a middleman between disparate third-party tools, allowing data to be shared and processed without human interaction.

 Improve the Consumer Experience

 Healthcare firms are increasing the consumer experience by utilizing RPA-driven internet chatbots to answer simple questions.
-Except for managing the chatbots, RPA is able to improve the speed and quality of response on other sources.
+Besides managing the chatbots, RPA can improve the speed and quality of responses on other sources.

-What are the steps of implementing RPA to improve medical billing?
+What are the steps for implementing RPA to improve medical billing?

 1. Perform process audit and validate requirements

 Businesses should devise a strategy for selecting the best processes and then prioritizing them based on factors such as complexity and return on investment.
 Next, consider how automating these activities will appear, what it will accomplish, the business context in which it will be used, and how it will fit into future business operations or the broader automation journeys.
 During this step, RPA consultants will map your processes, review your current tool stack and compare them with your business goals and requirements.

 2. Perform Feasibility Assessment including process discovery & even legal compliance check

 Perform a feasibility analysis for each process to see how much can be automated.
 This two-step procedure involves examining the process and determining technical viability.
 The operation user, an SME (Subject Matter Specialist), and an RPA expert should conduct this assessment.